keycloak/keycloak-community/design/user-profile.md

 ### Protocol Mappers

 All mappers that use user attributes should provide a drop-down with list of attributes and no longer have a input field to specify the attribute.

+There should be also mapper which allows to configure user profiles client app is interested in, and indicate to the client which of them current user already matches.
+Client app can use them to allow actions which require matched user profile levels, but forward user to Keycloak to ask user for additional attributes if action requires user profile which is not matched yet.

 ## Milestones